AP Explains: Who's in charge in South Africa these days? | Taiwan News

 WHAT ARE SOUTH AFRICANS SAYING?

-"This is a challenging time for our country," Ramaphosa said Wednesday.
-The ANC is Africa's most prominent liberation movement and many veterans of the long struggle against apartheid worry that the corruption allegations against Zuma are undermining its legacy.
-The Nelson Mandela Foundation this week said the president should resign "sooner rather than later" and the foundation of Nobel laureate and former archbishop Desmond Tutu last year posted a scathing tweet in his name: "We will pray for the downfall of a government that misrepresents us."
+"This is a challenging time for our country," Ramaphosa said.
+Many veterans of the long struggle against apartheid worry that the corruption allegations against Zuma are undermining the ANC's legacy as the main movement against white minority rule.
+The Nelson Mandela Foundation said the president should resign "sooner rather than later" and the foundation of Nobel laureate and former archbishop Desmond Tutu last year posted a scathing tweet in his name: "We will pray for the downfall of a government that misrepresents us."